paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 (2) **Guidelines** — The Corporation shall establish guidelines regarding the circumstances under which child care shall be made available under this subsection and the value of any allowance to be provided.

-**(f) Individualized support services** A State or other recipient of assistance under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571) shall provide reasonable accommodation, including auxiliary aids and services (as defined in section 12102(1) 11 See References in Text note below. of this title), based on the individualized need of a participant who is a qualified individual with a disability (as defined in [section 12111(8) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12111/8&num=0&edition=prelim)).
+**(f) Individualized support services** A State or other recipient of assistance under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571) shall provide reasonable accommodation, including auxiliary aids and services (as defined in section 12102(1) 1 of this title), based on the individualized need of a participant who is a qualified individual with a disability (as defined in [section 12111(8) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12111/8&num=0&edition=prelim)).

 ### Statutory Notes

 #### References in Text
 The Higher Education Act of 1965, referred to in subsec. (a)(3), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
 1219.
-Part C of title IV of the Act is classified generally to part C (§ 2751 et seq.) of subchapter I of chapter 34 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim), Education, and Tables.
+Part C of title IV of the Act was formerly classified generally to part C (§ 2751 et seq.) of subchapter I of chapter 34 of this title prior to transfer to part C (§ 1087–51 et seq.) of subchapter IV of chapter 28 of Title 20, Education.
+For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 [Section 12102 of this title](./chapter-126-equal-opportunity-for-individuals-with-disabilities.md#section-12102), referred to in subsec. (f), was amended generally by Pub.
 L. 110–325, § 4(a), Sept.
 25, 2008, 122 Stat.
 3555, and, as so amended, no longer defines “auxiliary aids and services”.
 However, such term is defined in [section 12103(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12103/1&num=0&edition=prelim).